Two Rotorua women who bashed a man over the head with a frying pan then tied him up, gagged him and robbed him have been jailed.

 The women tied the man's hands and feet with electrical cord and gagged his mouth with socks.
 They then stole his plasma TV, laptop, computer equipment, more than $300 cash, alcohol, a cellphone and took his Eftpos card and demanded the pin number.

 The pair loaded the property into the man's car and left in it.
 The car was later recovered but most of the property, valued at more than $7000, was disposed of.

-Judge Cooper said the victim had escaped with cuts, bruises and grazes but it could have been worse.
+Judge Cooper said the victim had escaped with cuts, bruises and grazes but it could have been worse given he was hit over the head.
 He said the man, who had since left Rotorua, had suffered emotional distress and flashbacks.

 Hunuhunu's lawyer Moana Dorset accepted there had been some level of premeditation to the attack on the part of her client.